-Man convicted of trafficking sharks kept in his basement
+Upstate New York man convicted of illegal shark trafficking

 LAGRANGEVILLE, N.Y.
-(AP) - A man who kept sharks in a pool in his upstate New York basement has been convicted of trafficking wildlife.
+(AP) - A 38-year-old man has been convicted of illegally trafficking live sharks he kept in a basement pool in upstate New York.

-The state Department of Environmental Conservation and the attorney general’s office say Friday that Joshua Seguine, of LaGrangeville, pleaded guilty to illegal commercialization of wildlife.
+The state Department of Environmental Conservation and attorney general’s office say Friday that Joshua Seguine of LaGrangeville in Dutchess County pleaded guilty to illegal commercialization of wildlife.
 He’ll be sentenced in September.

-The 38-year-old Seguine was stopped by authorities in Georgia in July 2017 when he was transporting five live sharks in the back of his truck.
-Investigators found Seguine had offered sharks for sale online under the name Aquatic Apex Life.
+Seguine was stopped by authorities in Georgia in July 2017 when he was transporting five live sharks in the back of his truck.
+DEC investigators found Seguine had offered sharks for sale online under the name Aquatic Apex Life.

-Investigators searched Seguine’s home and found an 18-foot-diameter (5.7-meter-diameter) pool containing seven 2- to 4-foot-long (half-meter- to 1.2-meter-long) sandbar sharks, a protected species.
+Investigators searched Seguine’s home and found an 18-foot diameter pool containing seven 2-to-4-foot-long sandbar sharks, a protected species.
 They also found three dead sharks.

-The rescued sharks are now at the New York Aquarium in Coney Island.
+The sandbar sharks are now at the New York Aquarium in Coney Island.

 Copyright © 2019 The Washington Times, LLC.